 Scholarships can be a helpful resource to pay for grad school.
 The tricky part can be tracking the right scholarship down and applying.
 Scholarships are available through many different avenues, including states, organizations, nonprofits, companies, and more.

 Grants and scholarships are similar in that they’re both gift aid you don’t typically have to repay after graduation.
 The main difference is that scholarships are typically merit-based, while grants are need-based.

-Let’s look at some of the most common scholarships and grants for prospective graduate students.
+Let’s look at some common scholarships and grants for prospective graduate students.

-Federal and state governments offer a lot of grants and scholarships for graduate students.
-While scholarships and grants are similar in that they are often considered “gift aid”, many grants can come with need-based stipulations.
+Federal and state governments offer a variety of grants and scholarships for graduate students.
+While scholarships and grants are similar in that they are often considered “gift aid,” many grants can come with need-based stipulations.